biobakery/humann/readme.md

 ### Selecting a scope for translated search ###

-HUMAnN2 falls back to translated search for reads that failed to align to a known pangenome.
+HUMAnN 2.0 falls back to translated search for reads that failed to align to a known pangenome.
 The scope of this translated search can be tuned, resulting in a balance between the fraction of unclassified reads mapped and performance.
 There are three possible modes:

 * **Bypass translated search** is selected via the ``--bypass-translated-search`` flag.
 In this mode, reads that failed to map to a pangenome are saved, but not otherwise searched at the protein level.
 There will be no ``unclassified`` strata in your output.